sjdavalle/pe-compass/README.md

 # PROJECT USAGE
-This project is not focused on building a binary parser, it is an anlytics project.
+This project is not focused on building a binary parser, it is an analytics project.
 The binary provided here with rust is the `workhorse` that is used to baseline a computer's *on-disk* binaries from filesystem locations.

-The project is created as a need to build custom datasets and pipelines around the DLL telemetry and its context.
+The project is created as a need to build custom datasets and pipelines around DLL telemetry and its context.
 By context we mean the informational value afforded by the type of data that can be acquired by DLLs imported in a Portable Executable file - PE file.